 Clear as mud?

 Let’s talk about the new types of appeals you will (theoretically) be able to file under the new modernized appeals process.
-These options are NOT all currently available, so be very very careful what you file.

 That’s as easy as it gets folks.